calculix/cae/README.md

 + Got all keyword arguments from the manual (still not accurately).

 + In 'New keyword' dialog propose implementation variants for corresponding keyword arguments.

++ Settings with autosave + path to CCX and CGX.

 **TODO: improvements and bugfixes**